A Correct Chart of the Southern Coasts of Africa

 SOLD -

-Small sea chart showing the continent of Africa south of the Equator and the island of Madagascar.
+Small antique nautical chart showing the continent of Africa south of the Equator and the island of Madagascar.
 From the rare first American edition of Malham's Naval Gazetteer, published by Spotswood and Nancrede in Boston in 1797.
 Vol 1.

-This chart comes from an early nautical gazetteer or geographical dictionary produced first in England and after 1796 in the United States.
-Key noted features include Madagascar, Cape of Good Hope, Isle France, Isle Bourbon, .
+This sea chart comes from an early nautical gazetteer or geographical dictionary produced first in England and after 1796 in the United States.
+Key noted features from this antique copperplate engraving include Madagascar, Cape of Good Hope, Isle France, Isle Bourbon, .
 Regional African native tribal associations or kingdoms identified include: Bake-bake, Hotentots, Bororos, Zambas, Nimeamai, Bembei, and Biri.

 Rev. John Malham was a prolific Yorkshire-born author who produced other diverse works that include "Navigation Made Easy and Familiar", "Twenty-Two Sermons on Doctrinal and Practical Subjects" and "The Scarcity of Wheat considered".
 Malham died near London in 1807.
 (Gentleman's Magazine, Vol 102, 1807, p.
 568).